4 min read

 In addition to the fact that the corporate income tax rate in Serbia is lower than in many other popular investment destinations, many other benefits and tax incentives make Serbia an ideal destination for relocating or starting a business.

 The key to establishing the exact amount of tax liability for digital assets is to determine two values: the acquiring price and the selling price of a certain digital asset.
-Below we will explain why these two values are important and ways to determine them.
+The following paragraphs explain why these two values are important and how to determine them.

 Capital Gains Taxation – Addressing the Volatility of Digital Assets

 Put simply, a capital gain is considered a difference between the selling price of the digital asset and the price at which the digital asset was acquired.
-Thus, if there is a positive difference between those values a capital gain was realized.
-If, on the other hand, that difference is negative, the company suffered a capital loss.
+Thus, if there is a positive difference between those values a capital gain is realized.
+If, on the other hand, that difference is negative, the company suffers a capital loss.

 It is important to keep in mind that the aforementioned determining of capital gains and losses applies to “unaffiliated” legal entities, while it will be applied to affiliated legal entities only if the selling price of crypto is equal to or higher than the market price.
 Otherwise, if the price agreed between affiliated companies is lower than the market price, the capital gain or loss will be determined based on the market prices.